jigargosar/jigargosar.com/packages/jigargosar.com/data/blog/functional-programming-exercise-01.md

 Note:

-* The Lesson I learned was independent of the programming language used.
+* The Lesson I learned is independent of the programming language used.

 * Comments might contain spoilers.